matteodegobbi/vault/Computer_Vision/teoria/Spatial Filtering (6).md

 * 𝑛 = 2𝑏 + 1
 Correlation is defined as:
 ![[Pasted image 20240402143750.png]]
-In the CV context, convolution and correlation are often used as synonims but usually, correlation is evaluated.
+In the CV context, convolution and correlation are often used as synonyms but usually, correlation is evaluated.

 The filter weights can change the image brightness.
 Brightness is unchanged if: $\sum\limits_{i}w_{i}=1$, this is obtained by a normalization factor.
 # Averaging filter
 They evaluate the average over a neighborhood of a pixel.
 They can be used for smoothing, blurring and restoration.